dbt-labs/docs.getdbt.com/website/docs/guides/dbt-ecosystem/databricks-guides/how-to-set-up-your-databricks-dbt-project.md

 # How to set up your Databricks and dbt project

 Databricks and dbt Labs are partnering to help data teams think like software engineering teams and ship trusted data, faster.
-The dbt-databricks adapter enables both dbt users to leverage the latest Databricks features from their dbt project.
+The dbt-databricks adapter enables dbt users to leverage the latest Databricks features in their dbt project.
 Hundreds of customers are now using dbt and Databricks to build expressive and reliable data pipelines on the Lakehouse, generating data assets that enable analytics, ML, and AI use cases throughout the business.

 In this guide, we discuss how to set up your dbt project on the Databricks Lakehouse Platform so that it scales from a small team all the way up to a large organization.